-Covid-19: Crisis point as DHBs around NZ grapple with health staff shortages
+Crisis point as DHBs grapple with health staff shortages

-About 15 percent of nurses at Canterbury District Health Board (DHB) are off because of Covid-19.
+About 15 per cent of nurses at Canterbury District Health Board (DHB) are off because of Covid-19.

-And 18 percent of health workers at a Porirua Hospital are absent as the impact of the outbreak continues to grow outside Auckland.
+And 18 per cent of health workers at a Porirua hospital are absent as the impact of the outbreak continues to grow outside Auckland.

-Nurses were the hardest hit health workers at Canterbury DHB but allied health workers - including medical technicians, physiotherapists and lab workers - were not far behind with 13 percent of them off.
+Nurses were the hardest hit health workers at Canterbury DHB but allied health workers - including medical technicians, physiotherapists and lab workers - were not far behind with 13 per cent of them off.

-And 9 percent of doctors were affected.
+And 9 per cent of doctors were affected.

 Canterbury DHB incident controller Helen Skinner said, in total, about 510 staff were off either with Covid-19 or as a household contact.